XTxiatong/XTxiatong.github.io/_pages/about.md

 Hi there!
 My name is [Tong Xia](https://mobile-systems.cl.cam.ac.uk/people.html), and I am a postdoctoral research associate in the Department of Computer Science and Technology at the University of Cambridge, UK, where I got my PhD under the supervision of [Prof. Cecilia Mascolo](https://www.cl.cam.ac.uk/~cm542/).
 I received my master’s degree from the Department of Electronics and Engineering, Tsinghua University, China, in 2020, supervised by [Prof. Yong Li](https://fi.ee.tsinghua.edu.cn/~liyong/).
 Prior to that, I received my bachelor’s degree in Electronic and Information Engineering from Wuhan University, China, in 2017.

-My research focuses on leveraging data science and machine learning to advance healthcare applications.
-It spans two primary areas: (1) developing machine learning models for physiological data to enable intelligent precision medicine, and (2) analyzing and mining large-scale health data to improve public health outcomes at the population level.

-Key words of my studies include respiratory audio, ECG, mobility, geolocations, pandemics, LLMs, foundation models, uncertainty quantification, federated learning, reinforcement learning, and causality.
+My research span respiratory health, cardiovascular disease, urban health, pandemics, LLMs, foundation models, uncertainty quantification, federated learning, reinforcement learning, and causality.

 I am deeply passionate about utilizing AI to build a better future, particularly in healthcare.
 I aspire for my research to enhance the efficiency, accessibility, and affordability of healthcare services.

 ## News
 • October 2024: Our pioneering work on leveraging LLMs for understanding audio and ECGs for healthcare will be presented at the NeurIPS 2024 workshop.\